neiji93/Physics-research_Futur_Preview/README.md

 YES !!!
 We finished to write 1 which seems like 1/2 !!!!!
 So, why is this possible ?
 It seems that this will be a formula that we will have to use later !
 Then, what will be our next job ?
 Equations are done !
 Then, will we have to use models ?
+At the moment, currently, exp(x) is impossible (stuffs from fatos gurbuz or gulten er)!